Tobago: European colonisation

 Seventeenth-century map showing the fort of Nieuw Vlissingen.

 In 1628, Dutch settlers established the first European settlement in Tobago, a colony they called Nieuw Walcheren at Great Courland Bay.
 They also built a fort, Nieuw Vlissingen, near the modern town of Plymouth.
-The settlement was abandoned in 1630 after indigenous attacks, but was re-established in 1633.
+The settlement was abandoned in 1630 after Indigenous attacks, but was re-established in 1633.
 The new colony was destroyed by the Spanish in Trinidad after the Dutch supported a Nepoyo-led revolt in Trinidad.
-Attempts by the English to colonise Tobago in the 1630s and 1640s also failed due to indigenous resistance.
+Attempts by the English to colonise Tobago in the 1630s and 1640s also failed due to Indigenous resistance.

-The indigenous population also prevented European colonisation in the 1650s, including an attempt by the Polish–Lithuanian Commonwealth, but the Polish or Lithuanian explorers did not colonise the Island of Tobago, who colonised the island intermittently between 1637 and 1690.
 Over the ensuing years, the Curonians (Duchy of Courland), Dutch, English, French, Spanish and Swedish had caused Tobago to become a focal point in repeated attempts of colonisation, which led to the island having changed hands 33 times, the most in Caribbean history, before the Treaty of Paris ceded it to the British in 1814.
 In 1662, the Dutch brothers Adrian and Cornelius Lampsins were granted the title of Barons of Tobago, and ruled until the English captured the island in 1666.
 Adrian briefly recaptured Tobago in 1673, but was killed in battle when the English, under Sir Tobias Bridge, yet again took control of the island.

 French attack on the British island of Tobago in 1781 with text.
 French painting from 1784.

 From about 1672, during the temporary English rule of 1672–1674, Tobago had a period of stability during which plantation culture began.
 Sugar, cotton and indigo factories sprang up and Africans were imported by the British to work as slaves.
 The economy flourished.
 France had abandoned the island to Britain in 1763, and by 1777 Tobago was exporting great quantities of cotton, indigo, rum and sugar.

 In 1781, the French retook the island during the Invasion of Tobago.
 On 24 May 1781, the fleet of Comte de Grasse landed troops on the island under the command of General Marquis de Bouillé.
 By 2 June 1781, they had successfully gained control of the island.